Danshoku Dino

-Danshoku Dino (男色ディーノ, Danshoku Dīno), also spelled Danshoku Dieno, is a Japanese professional wrestler.
-Dino has spent most of his career competing for DDT Pro-Wrestling (DDT), where he plays an overly exaggerated homosexual character.
+Aki Miyashita (みやしたあき, Miyashita Aki) is a Japanese professional wrestler better known as Danshoku Dino (男色ディーノ, Danshoku Dīno).
+Miyashita has spent most of his career competing for DDT Pro-Wrestling (DDT), where he plays an overly exaggerated homosexual character.
 His ring name comes from the character of Baron Dino (男爵ディーノ, Danshaku Dīno) from the manga series Sakigake!!
-Otokojuku.
+Otokojuku and his gimmick itself is based on openly bisexual Japanese wrestler Men's Teioh.

 Early life

-In elementary, junior and high school, Dino played soccer alongside Keita Kanemoto who was his team captain.
+In elementary, junior and high school, Miyashita played soccer alongside Keita Kanemoto who was his team captain.

 Professional wrestling career

-Dino was trained in shoot fighting prior to training to be a wrestler and he incorporated this training into his wrestling style.
+Miyashita was trained in shoot fighting prior to training to be a wrestler and he incorporated this training into his wrestling style.

 In addition to wrestling in DDT Pro-Wrestling (DDT), he has also competed in several independent wrestling promotions around Japan, including Dragon Gate, Ice Ribbon, Kaientai Dojo, Osaka Pro Wrestling and Pro Wrestling Zero1-Max.
 In February 2007, Dino made his first excursion overseas, as he debuted for a few American independent promotions such as Chikara, Combat Zone Wrestling (CZW) and International Wrestling Cartel (IWC).

 On April 4, 2019, at DDT Is Coming to America, Dino and Antonio Honda were defeated by Joey Ryan and Royce Isaacs.
-Later on, he defeated Saki Akai to become the 1,354th Ironman Heavymetalweight Championship for the 23rd time.
+Later on, he defeated Saki Akai to become the 1,354th Ironman Heavymetalweight Champion, his 23rd reign.